pigfly/pigfly.github.io/_posts/2018-04-05-On-Software-Error-Handling-1.markdown

 which in turn forces us to handle any errors thrown from it (or to convert its return value into an optional using `try?`).

-For example, here we’re using our function to get user information on the button clicked, if the validation passed (no error was thrown), then we’ll continue by submitting that username to our server — otherwise, we display the error that was encountered using a UILabel:
+For example, here we’re using our function to get user information on the button clicked, if the validation passed (no error was thrown), then we’ll continue by submitting that username to local storage service.
+— otherwise, we display the error that was encountered using a UILabel:

 ```swift